DecisiveAI/mdai-docs/src/console/mdai-console.md

 The console sidebar (C) displays:

-A count of receivers, pipelines, and exporters running on your collectors
+- A count of receivers, pipelines, and exporters running on your collectors

-The total volume of data flowing through them in the last hour
+- The total volume of data flowing through them in the last hour

-It updates with other changes on the page, allowing you to optimize your pipelines for maximum cost efficiency.
+The sidebar updates with other changes on the page, allowing you to optimize your pipelines for maximum cost efficiency.

 > Note: Traffic flowing to debug exporters is not counted in data flow totals.